Our 2019/20 business plan supports the delivery of Social Services in Scotland: A shared vision and strategy 2015-2020.

 We will continue to play a key role in supporting the 'Improving use of evidence' strand of the vision and strategy 2015-2020, through involvement in the advisory group and a number of emerging projects/actions that result from the work.

-We will commission a minimum of six concise, accessible and peer-reviewed evidence summaries on topics of interest to the social services workforce, drawing out implications for policy and practice.
+We will commission a minimum of five concise, accessible and peer-reviewed evidence summaries on topics of interest to the social services workforce, drawing out implications for policy and practice.

-A new series of updates on processes and approaches with real-world reflections from practitioners will be produced for the workforce.
-These updates will be produced monthly and offer a concise overview of approaches relevant to practice.
+A new series of briefings on processes and approaches with real-world reflections from practitioners will be produced for the workforce.
+These briefings will be produced monthly and offer a concise overview of approaches relevant to practice.

 At least one episode will be published each month.
 Episodes are produced to coincide with Iriss projects and events, such as Insights, as well as promote other key sector projects, policy, research and events.